Join us for classes in July

 Where and when are meetings?

-They are held on Tuesdays from 4-6PM in the 5th floor Biewend Conference room.
-The next 4 class sessions will begin Tuesday April 17th.
-The dates of the 4 classes are April 17th, 24th, May 1st, and May 8th.
-Come to one or all 4 classes led by a Certified Diabetes Educator and a Nutritionist.
+Meetings are held on Tuesdays from 4-6PM in the 5th floor Biewend Conference room.
+The next 4 class sessions will begin Tuesday, July 10th and will meet each Tuesday during the month of July.
+Come to one or all four classesled by a Certified Diabetes Educator and a Nutritionist.
 Primary Care Boston is a licensed ADDE site for providing this education.

 Whether one has received a new diabetes diagnosis or one has had the disease for years, this course will help you gain diabetes knowledge and skills and the ability to care for yourself.
 One will also interact with fellow patients with diabetes.